yge58/caffe2-opencv-ndkcamera/README.md

 # Introduction

-We love Caffe, OpenCV and Android, lets make a Android APP including all three.
+We love Caffe, OpenCV and Android, lets make an Android app including all three.
 This app aims at efficiency, I think it is the best practive to integrate Caffe, OpenCV with Android natively.
 The role of Java is (if I am correct) to manage App's life cycle and User Interface which are very important.

 # Source Code Structure